rohan-paul/Awesome-JavaScript-Interviews/Promise-Async-Await-Sequential-Execution/Promise-Super-Basic/Promise-super-basic-syntax-GOOD.md

 A value returned inside a then() handler becomes the resolution value of the promise returned from that then().

-The only difference is that you're creating an unnecessary promise (by doging <return Promise.resolve("bbb")>) when you do return Promise.resolve("bbb").
+The only difference is that you're creating an unnecessary promise (by doing <return Promise.resolve("bbb")>) when you do return Promise.resolve("bbb").

-So the following are all identical for a promise or plain value X:
+**So the following are all identical for a promise or plain value x:**

 ```js
 Promise.resolve(x)

 new Promise(function(resolve, reject) {
   resolve(x)
 })